Overview - The Witcher 3: Wild Hunt Review

 - Very slow, almost boring first 7-10 hours serving as a tutorial

-- Slight contextual issues for those new to the series
+- Slight contextual issues for those new to series, requiring a lot of deep digging

 The Witcher 3: Wild Hunt INFORMATION